agneevX/homelab/README.md

 The process of grabbing new content for playback in Plex is automated via software aka *arrs.
 They aren't perfect but they're the best way to manage media content.

-Radarr is used for movies, Sonarr for TV Shows.
+Radarr is used for movies while Sonarr for TV Shows.
-Lidarr and Bazarr is used for music and subtitles respectively, but I do not actively use them.
+Lidarr and Bazarr is used for music and subtitles respectively, but I don't actively use them.

 Currently, I'm running the beta versions of Radarr (`aphrodite` branch) and Sonarr (`phantom-develop` branch).

 Depending on the content, I either download and keep a 1080p version or a 4K version.
 Radarr and Sonarr automatically upgrade versions, so a 1080p WEB-DL automatically upgrades to a 1080p Blu-Ray when it becomes available.

-My preferred torrent downloader that I use is qBittorrent.
-It's most compatible and I've had little to no issues with it over time.
+My preferred torrent downloader is qBittorrent.
+It's most compatible and with a Telegram bot, I can manage torrents remotely with no port forwarding.

-I use StevenLu's list only for Radarr auto-import.
+For Radarr auto-import, I use StevenLu's list only.

-Sonarr Release profiles:
+For Sonarr , these are my release profiles:

 ![sonarr_release_profile](https://user-images.githubusercontent.com/19761269/92083243-59e8a780-ede3-11ea-925e-0f846671c870.jpg "Sonarr Release Profiles")